Commodores

-Commodores, often billed as The Commodores, is an American funk and soul group.
+Commodores, often billed as the Commodores, are an American funk and soul group.
 The group's most successful period was in the late 1970s and early 1980s when Lionel Richie was the co-lead singer.

 The members of the group met as mostly freshmen at Tuskegee Institute (now Tuskegee University) in 1968, and signed with Motown in November 1972, having first caught the public eye opening for the Jackson 5 while on tour.

 The band's biggest hit singles are ballads such as "Easy", "Three Times a Lady", and "Nightshift"; and funk-influenced dance songs, including "Brick House", "Fancy Dancer", "Lady (You Bring Me Up)", and "Too Hot ta Trot".

 Commodores were inducted into the Alabama Music Hall of Fame and Vocal Group Hall of Fame.
 The band has also won one Grammy Award out of nine nominations.
 The Commodores have sold over 70 million albums worldwide.

 History

 Commodores were formed from two former student groups: the Mystics and the Jays.
 Richie described some members of the Mystics as "jazz buffs".
 The new six-man band featured Lionel Richie, Thomas McClary, and William King from the Mystics, and Andre Callahan, Michael Gilbert, and Milan Williams from the Jays.
 They chose their present name when King flipped open a dictionary and ran his finger down the page.
 "We lucked out," he remarked with a laugh when telling this story to People magazine.
 "We almost became 'The Commodes.'"

 The bandmembers attended Tuskegee Institute in Alabama.
 After winning the college's annual freshman talent contest, they played at fraternity parties as well as a weekend gig at the Black Forest Inn, one of a few clubs in Tuskegee that catered to college students.
 They performed cover tunes and some original songs with their first singer, James Ingram (not the famous solo artist).
 Ingram, older than the rest of the band, left to serve in Vietnam, and was later replaced by drummer Walter "Clyde" Orange, who wrote or co-wrote many of their hits.
-Lionel Richie and Orange alternated as lead singers.
+Richie and Orange alternated as lead singers.
 Orange was the lead singer on the Top 10 hits "Brick House" (1977) and "Nightshift" (1985).

+Bassist Michael Gilbert was also drafted to serve in Vietnam.
+Ronald LaPread, a keyboardist, told the band he was "the baddest-ass player in Tuskegee," then spent the next few days learning to play the bass.
+He joined the band in 1970.

 The early band was managed by Benny Ashburn, who brought them to his family's vacation lodge on Martha's Vineyard in 1971 and 1972.
 There, Ashburn test-marketed the group by having them play in parking lots and summer festivals.